 15 Rare and Valuable Australian Coins Worth Thousands

-These days, it seems the only good thing about a coin is when you need to scratch a lotto ticket.
-However, the market for rare and valuable coins has taken off since the passing of Queen Elizabeth II in September 2022 and with the coronation of King Charles III, a number of coins from the Royal Australian Mint celebrating Queen Elizabeths Coronation and Platinum Jubilee skyrocketed in value before the first coins depicting King Charles III launch an entirely new collecting market.
+Nowadays, it seems the only good thing about a coin is when you need to scratch a lotto ticket.
+However, the market for rare and valuable coins has taken off since the passing of Queen Elizabeth II in September 2022.
+With the coronation of King Charles III, several coins from the Royal Australian Mint celebrating Queen Elizabeth’s Coronation and Platinum Jubilee skyrocketed in value before the first coins depicting King Charles III launched an entirely new collecting market.

-Often considered more of a nuisance, especially when they’re jangling around in your pockets, the next time you feel the urge to just throw away your coins in a draw, think again.
-It turns out that there are actually lots of rare and valuable Australian coins floating around that could earn you thousands.
+Often considered more of a nuisance, especially when they’re jangling around in your pockets, the next time you feel the urge to throw away your coins in a draw, think again.
+There are actually lots of rare and valuable Australian coins floating around that could earn you thousands.
 If you’re on your way to check your stash of coins, here are the most valuable and rare Australian Coins you should look out for.

 RELATEDThese are the most expensive whiskies ever sold at auction.